lixinzhan/p3tk/README.md

 # p3tk

 Pinnacle3 Toolkit for Pinnacle backup file processing

-Pinnacle3 backup files cannot be imported directly by other treatment planning system, such as Eclipse.
+Pinnacle3 backup files cannot be imported directly by other treatment planning systems (TPS), such as Eclipse.
-This toolkit will create the DICOM files from Pinnacle backups to be readily imported by others.
+This toolkit will generate DICOM files from Pinnacle backups which can be readily imported by other TPS.

-To setup the running environment for the first time, run at the project directory:
+To setup the running environment for the first run, you need to go to the project directory and run commands below:

 ```
 python3 -m venv venv